docker-mailserver/docker-mailserver/docs/content/advanced/mail-fetchmail.md

-To enable the `fetchmail` service to retrieve e-mails set the environment variable `ENABLE_FETCHMAIL` to `1` Your `docker-compose.yml` file should look like following snippet:
+To enable the [fetchmail](http://www.fetchmail.info) service to retrieve e-mails set the environment variable `ENABLE_FETCHMAIL` to `1`.
+Your `docker-compose.yml` file should look like following snippet:

 ```
 ...